Analysing and visualising bike-sharing demand with outliers: Modelling baseline temporal usage patterns

 Mean daily usage patterns differ systematically across days of the week, months, and years.
 We apply a functional regression model \citep{Ramsay2009} to remove the different mean patterns.
-We will demonstrate this process on the daily usage patterns of terminal 31005 as shown in Figure \ref{fig:residuals}a.
+We will demonstrate this process on the daily usage patterns of station 31005 as shown in Figure~\ref{fig-residuals}(a).

-Let $x_{ns}(t)$ be the usage pattern for day $n$ for terminal $s$.
+Let \(x_{ns}(t)\) be the usage pattern for day \(n\) for station \(s\).
 We implement the following functional regression model:

-where e.g., $\mathds{1}_{Mon_{n}} =1$ if day $n$ relates to a Monday, $0$ otherwise.
-Here, $\beta_{0,s}(t)$ represents the mean usage pattern for a Sunday in December 2019.
-Appendix \ref{app:model_comp} contains details of the model selection process where we consider the significance of each of the factors (day, month, year) for a range of terminals.
-The vast majority of terminals select the full model containing all three factors as the best-fitting model.
+where e.g., \(\mathds{1}_{Mon_{n}} =1\) if day \(n\) relates to a Monday, \(0\) otherwise.
+Here, \(\beta_{0,s}(t)\) represents the mean usage pattern for a Sunday in December 2019.
+Appendix \ref{sec-app-model_comp} contains details of the model selection process where we consider the significance of each of the factors (day, month, year) for a range of stations.
+The vast majority of stations select the full model containing all three factors as the best-fitting model.

-As Figure \ref{fig:residuals}b indicates, the core of the distribution of residuals is symmetric around 0 as desired.
-The majority of ``spikes'' in usage are caused by increased demand, resulting in a slight positive skew to the residual patterns.
+As Figure~\ref{fig-residuals}(b) indicates, the core of the distribution of residuals is symmetric around 0 as desired.
+The majority of ``spikes'\,' in usage are caused by increased demand, resulting in a slight positive skew to the residual patterns.
 We note that the variance of these residuals is clearly not constant over time and we shall discuss this shortly.
-Further discussion of the residual distribution is included in Appendix \ref{app:ridges}.
-Other features of the usage patterns including positive skew, and inter-daily correlation are discussed in Appendices \ref{app:skew} and \ref{app:acf}.
+Further discussion of the residual distribution is included in Appendix \ref{sec-app-ridges}.
+Other features of the usage patterns including positive skew, and inter-daily correlation are discussed in Appendices \ref{sec-app-skew} and \ref{sec-app-acf}.